 St. Paul’s answer reminds me of the necessity of living the justified life.
 It implies living virtuously, practicing what is good and ethical.
 The virtuous is by all reasonable means ethical and good.
 Not living under the burden of the law, as he calls it, means in Christ we have been given the grace to live “above” the crushing and frustrating limitations of the letters of the law.
 The law in itself, as St. Paul makes us understand, doesn’t have the grace-power enabling us to practice what it says, what we learn from it.
 The grace to do so comes from God.

-Addressing the moral challenges the early Church of Rome was dealing with, St. Paul emphasizes: “Let not sin therefore reign in your mortal bodies, to make you obey their passions.
+Addressing the moral challenges the early Church of Rome faced, St. Paul emphasizes spiritual resilience.
+“Let not sin therefore reign in your mortal bodies, to make you obey their passions.
 Do not yield your members to sin as instruments of wickedness, but yield yourselves to God as men who have been brought from death to life, and your members to God as instruments of righteousness.
 For sin will have no dominion over you, since you are not under law but under grace” (Rom 6:12-14).
 Don’t you suppose this also applies to us today?

 Justification in Christ isn't like frosting over the cake, which does not necessarily improve the taste of the cake as such.
 Healthy eaters simply remove the frosting and consume the cake.
-The frosting performs more of a decorative function while the inside of the cake, the flour and baked element, remains intact.
+For the most part, the frosting performs more of a decorative function.
+Moreover, it is the part of the cake which defrosts rapidly when exposed to heat.
+It hardly endures.

 Justification in Christ isn’t like frosting.
 If I say I’m a Christian and justified, but do not live the life of that justification, a life whose constant attitude is to strive by the grace I have received to holiness of life, my confession could be compared to frosting.
 Saint Paul reminds us to go deeper and allow the new life brought by faith and grace to lead us to the practice of virtue, in opposition to the life of sin.